-We did not observe any appreciable change in UMA (${\mu_{\mathrm{0}}H_{\mathrm{a}}\approx\text{60\,mT}}$) for CoFeB thicknesses ranging from 1.4 to 1.8\,nm, except for a slight reduction at 2\,nm, where the $\mu_{0}H_{\mathrm{a}}$ decreases to approximately 50\,mT.
-This trend is expected, as thicker FM layer generally leads to smaller UMA, consistent with the results reported by Fukama et al.\cite{Fukuma2009}.\\ Further enhancement of UMA can be achieved by depositing a thicker HM underlayer via OAD, as shown here.
+Further enhancement of UMA can be achieved by depositing a thicker HM underlayer via OAD, as shown here.
 To investigate the possibility of obtaining stronger torques and stronger anisotropy, we fabricated W(4)/CoFeB(1.4)/Pt sample via OAD and characterized its anisotropy using AMR measurements on micro-sized Hall crosses.
 An anisotropy field of ${\mu_{\mathrm{0}}H_{\mathrm{a}}\approx\text{146\,mT}}$ was obtained (Fig.~\ref{fig : W4CFB1.4} (a)).
 The larger anisotropy field is due to the larger W thickness (compared to our Ta samples), which gives a larger ripple amplitude under oblique deposition and thereby enhances the UMA\cite{Scheibler2023}.
 We then performed CIMS measurements for type Y, type X, and type XY configurations.
 As shown in Fig.~\ref{fig : W4CFB1.4} (b) and (c), full field and current-driven switching of in-plane magnetization was achieved at a critical switching current ($I_{c} = \pm\text{7.44\,mA}$, $j_c = 2\times10^{11}$\,A/m$^2$) for the type Y configuration.
 For the type X and type XY configurations, DC PHE measurements confirmed complete in-plane magnetization switching (Fig.~\ref{fig : W4CFB1.4} (d) and (e)).